 How to Deposit Funds

-To deposit funds into your account, from the web based platform click onto the “Deposit Funds” icon in the top left hand side of the screen.
+To deposit funds into your account, from the web-based platform click on the “Deposit Funds” icon on the top left-hand side of the screen.

-Select your payment method by clicking onto the “Change” button from Credit/Debit Card, Google Pay, Skrill or Bank Transfer.
+Select your payment method by clicking on the “Change” button from Credit/Debit Card, Google Pay, Skrill, or Bank Transfer.

 Move the slider to the amount that you would like to deposit, select if you would like your payment to the recurring, and confirm your deposit by selecting the checkbox.
-Click onto “Next“.
+Click on “Next“.